20 Incident Types Every Hotel Must Track

 When customer incidents, such as accidents, slips, trips, and falls happen it's important for your personnel to report them.

-By keeping track of and reporting hotel incidents that affect your customers or involve them, you can not only increase satisfaction and experiences, but also learn how you can improve your property condition, operations and services so that similar incidents don't reoccur.
+By keeping track of and reporting hotel incidents that affect your customers or involve them in reporting their observations of your hotel's operations, you can not only increase satisfaction and experiences but also learn how you can improve your property condition, operations and services so that similar incidents don't reoccur.

 2. Food poisonings and suspected food poisonings